 The core of real estate investing is to purchase and sell properties for a profit.
 How to make that profit is a factor in identifying your investment model.
 Different investing models are beneficial to an investor at different times.

 For example, when interest rates are low, you may consider selling your property altogether.
-However, when interest rates are high, and it’s harder for people to obtain a mortgage, you will want to rent out your properties.
-Sometimes you have to try a few models to see what works best for your business given your area of expertise.
+When interest rates are high and it is more difficult for people to obtain a mortgage, you may choose to rent out your properties instead.
+Sometimes, you must try a few models to see what works best for your business, given your area of expertise.

 We’ve identified some investment business models to consider:

-- Holding on to an investment: This strategy mostly involves renting out the property and earning regular rental income.
+- Buy and hold: This strategy mainly involves renting out the property and earning regular rental income.
 This is also considered the BRRRR method: buy, rehab, rent, refinance, and repeat until you have increased your portfolio.

-- Flipping properties: Flipping a property entails purchasing a property, adding value, and selling it higher than the investment costs.
-Many investors have a set profitability number they would like to hit, but should consider market fluctuations on what they’re realistically able to receive during the sale.
+- Flipping properties: Flipping a property entails purchasing, adding value, and selling it higher than the investment costs.
+Many investors have a set profitability number they would like to hit but should consider market fluctuations on what they can realistically receive during the sale.

-- Owner-occupied: Investors can live in the property while renting out extra units to not only reduce their housing costs but have rental income coming in at the same time.
+- Owner-occupied: Investors can live in the property while renting out extra units to reduce their housing costs and have rental income coming in simultaneously.
 This model is best if you own multifamily units, especially duplexes, triplexes, or fourplexes.
 It’s also a great way to understand the complexities of being a landlord.
-When you want to move, you can transition your unit to another renter.
+You can transition your unit to another renter when you want to move.

-Investors don’t have to stick to one model, and they can have a few of these investment models within their portfolio, depending on the amount of effort they would like to put into each property.
+Investors don’t have to stick to one model, and they can have a few of these investment models within their portfolio, depending on how much effort they would like to put into each property.
 Before choosing an investment model, consider which will help you meet your investing goals most efficiently.

 4. Set Specific & Measurable Goals